 The cure tour in Gabala, Azerbaijan

-The development of a chain of recreation centers commenced in Azerbaijan in the XX century.
+The development of a chain of recreation centers commences in Azerbaijan in the XX century.

 This process became possible owing to the favorable climatic conditions, the various mineral waters, curative muds and oil resources.

-Thus, the classification of natural recreational resorts was carried out and the relevant infrastructure was created.
+Thus, the classification of natural recreational resorts was and the relevant infrastructure was available.

 There are over thirty sites in the area of the Greater Caucasus where there are mineral waters sources with small concentration of minerals.